Baldiechic/ANALYSING-EMPLOYEE-REVIEW-IN-A-CORPORATE-ORGANIZATION-USING-SQL/README.md

 ![](employee_review.png)

 ---
 -	I used SELECT DISTINCT to Count the number of rows in the dataset.
 Then I also checked for NULL Values.
-As shown, even before doing a thorough check, the dataset has obvious Null values.
+As shown above, even before doing a thorough check, the dataset has obvious Null values.

 ![](count.png)

 ---
--	Checking for Null Values in the Categories Column
+-	I checked for Null Values in the Categories Column

 ![](null_cat.png)